 - The numbers 100, 200, 300, 400, 500, 600, 700, 800, 900 refer to one, two, three, four, five, six, seven, eight, or nine hundreds (and 0 tens and 0 ones).

 Generate measurement data by measuring lengths of several objects to the nearest whole unit, or by making repeated measurements of the same object.
 Show the measurements by making a line plot, where the horizontal scale is marked off in whole-number units.

+http://www.uen.org - in partnership with Utah State Board of Education (USBE) and Utah System of Higher Education (USHE).
+Send questions or comments to USBE Specialist - Tricia French and see the Mathematics - Elementary website.
+For general questions about Utah's Core Standards contact the Director - Jennifer Throndsen.
 These materials have been produced by and for the teachers of the State of Utah.
 Copies of these materials may be freely reproduced for teacher and classroom use.
-When distributing these materials, credit should be given to Utah State Office of Education.
-These materials may not be published, in whole or part, or in any other format, without the written permission of the Utah State Office of Education, 250 East 500 South, PO Box 144200, Salt Lake City, Utah 84114-4200.
+When distributing these materials, credit should be given to Utah State Board of Education.
+These materials may not be published, in whole or part, or in any other format, without the written permission of the Utah State Board of Education, 250 East 500 South, PO Box 144200, Salt Lake City, Utah 84114-4200.